-One should never get downtrodden when it comes to adjectives, so if you were ever afraid of being the one person in the room who was doltish when it came to adjectives starting with the letter "D," or if you ever get dreary when adjectives come up, just keep reading --no need for drastic measures.
+One should never feel downtrodden when it comes to adjectives.
+So, if you're ever afraid of being the one person in the room who's a little doltish when it comes to adjectives that start with the letter D, or if you ever get dreary when other adjectives come up, just keep reading - no need for drastic measures!